mahditrabolsi/faircorp-vue/README.md

 ### Introduction
-This project that uses Vue.js to create a web application that allows users to search for Rooms and Windows and display the results.
-The project uses the database project (Faircorp) to retrieve and update the data.
+This project is a web application  using Vue.js that allows users to search for Rooms and Windows and display the results.
+This project uses the API from the project [(Faircorp)](https://mahditrabolsi.cleverapps.io) to retrieve and update the data.

-### Prerequisites
+### Libraries used
 - Vue.js
 - Axios
 - Bootstrap
+- Vue-simple-spinner
+- vue-toasted

 ### Features
 - Display the list of Rooms and Windows